 - You may wish to ask who will be on the selection panel and the job title of each panel member.
-Panels typically comprise three people, but this varies according to the position. - Read the job description form (JDF) and your job application carefully.
-Focus on the work-related requirements and capabilities and think of specific examples where you have applied relevant skills, values, knowledge and/or abilities.
-You may also wish to think about the duties of the position, how you would perform them, what problems you are likely to encounter, and how these might be resolved. - Ensure that your original qualifications and proof of aboriginality are available to bring to the interview for sighting. - All positions at DMIRS require a pre-employment National Police Clearance.
-Please ensure that your necessary documents as requested in the email invite for interview are submitted for sighting at the time of interview. - If you have any relevant reports or documents you have prepared which provide examples of your skills and abilities, arrange to present these at the interview.
+Panels typically comprise three people but this varies according to the position. - Read the job description form (JDF) and your job application carefully.
+Focus on the work related requirements and capabilities, and think of specific examples where you have applied relevant skills, values, knowledge and/or abilities.
+You may also wish to think about the duties of the position, how you would perform them, what problems you are likely to encounter, and how these might be resolved. - Ensure that your original qualifications and proof of aboriginality are available to bring to the interview for sighting. - If you have any relevant reports or documents you have prepared which provide examples of your skills and abilities, arrange to present these at the interview.